Could This Printer Security Fail Happen to You?

 60% of organizations reported one or more print-related data breaches in 2017

 This hack could have happened to anyone, anywhere in the world, as long as their printers were unsecured.
 The 160,000 printers hacked that day were from a spectrum of different printer manufacturers, including Brother, Canon, Epson, HP, Konica Minolta and Samsung.
 The reality is any printer that is connected to the internet needs to be secured.
 If it’s not, then it’s vulnerable.

+Security is just one piece of the puzzle when understanding copier and printer costs.
 When we talk about a printer being unsecured, that could be as simple as not having replaced the default username and password on it with something unique to your organization.
 This is a simple-to-fix security measure, which unfortunately not everyone practices.
 We recently picked up some old printers from a client and found out they still had the default security code enabled.
 It’s no wonder that 75% of organizations say they’re not completely confident that their internet-connected printers would be safe from a cyber-attack.